tolgacatak17/BraytonCycleModeling/README.md

 ## Repository Structure

+This repository is organized as follows:

 1. **`code/`**: Contains MATLAB scripts for modeling and analyzing the Brayton cycle, including the base case and the parametric analyses.

 2. **`figures/`**: Contains plots and visualizations of the cycle performance metrics.

-3. **`report/`**: Includes the project report detailing the mathematical modeling, assumptions, and results of the Brayton cycle simulations.
+3. **`report/`**: Contains the project report detailing the mathematical modeling, assumptions, and results of the Brayton cycle simulations.

 4. **`README.md`**: Provides an overview of the project, its objectives, and instructions for running the MATLAB scripts and interpreting the results.